Updated: 20 November, 2024

 Another paper from the Health and Care Professions Council, highlights how reflective practice can contribute to self-awareness as one of its key benefits.
 By critically analysing experiences, both positive and negative, healthcare professionals can gain insights into their strengths and weaknesses.
 This self-awareness allows them to identify areas for improvement and ultimately deliver better care.
 The paper emphasises that reflection is a continuous process, not a one-time event.

 Self-reflection also provides a powerful tool for medical professionals to develop their emotional intelligence.
 By reflecting on their own emotions in challenging situations, medical professionals can identify triggers and develop coping mechanisms.
-This self-awareness allows them to manage their reactions and improve communication with patients and colleagues.
+This self-awareness allows them to manage their reactions and improve both verbal- and nonverbal communication with patients and colleagues.
 By gaining a deeper understanding of their own emotions and those of others, they can build stronger relationships, ultimately leading to better patient care and improved well-being for both parties.

 Developing Reflective Skills